Skip to main content

 AI use is rarely a single setting.
 Many teams use a three-stage pattern.
 Model use is heaviest during early discovery.
 Review and scaffolding tighten as revenue and operations start to depend on the system.

 Each phase has a different definition of done.
 One level means the code runs on a developer machine.
 Another means it has been reviewed, is stable, and is safe to extend.
-Production means it is safe to operate under your real constraints.
-AI accelerates the first phase, sometimes helps the second, and rarely reaches the third without people.
+Production means it is safe to operate under your real constraints, with whatever those constraints happen to be.
+AI does most of its useful work in the first phase, contributes a bit to the second, and almost never reaches the third without a person standing over it.
+Anyone selling you a workflow that skips that last sentence is selling you something other than reliability.

 Parallel work with one accountable owner